Mild hotspot on head of Golden Retriever with fur shaved around it

 Why do we recommend Lavengel for your dog’s sneaky hotspot?
 It’s because Lavengel has been clinically shown to reduce pain and inflammation, bacterial burden, and help your pet’s skin to heal quickly.

-Once the skin barrier has been disrupted, the bacteria can begin to proliferate, or grow, causing a superficial infection.
-A common bacterial strain in canine hot spots are Staphylococcus pseudintermedius.
+Once the skin barrier has been disrupted, the bacteria can begin to proliferate, or grow, causing a superficial infection - often referred to as pyoderma.
+The most common bacterial strain in canine hot spots and wounds is Staphylococcus pseudintermedius - a cousin of Staphylococcus aureus that affects humans.

 Live stain fluorescent dye analysis of Lavengel versus Staphylococcus pseudintermedius bacteria